thomasp85/thomasp85.github.io/_posts/2017-08-16-When-a-fire-starts-to-burn.md

-a bit torn on whether to build `reqres` into `fiery` or simply let [`routr`](https://github.com/thomasp85/routr) use it internally, but in the end the benefits of a more powerful interface to HTTP requests and responses far outweighted the added dependency and breaking change.
+a bit torn on whether to build `reqres` into `fiery` or simply let [`routr`](https://github.com/thomasp85/routr) use it internally, but in the end the benefits of a more powerful interface to HTTP requests and responses far outweighed the added dependency and breaking change.

 The change means that everywhere a request object is handed on to an event handler (e.g. handlers listening to the `request` event) it is no longer passing